Megababe's Geo Deo Keeps My Body Odor At Bay

 ”

 For years, I heard about the benefits of natural deodorant.
-People spoke of the role sweat plays in regulating body temperature and how antiperspirant interferes with this because it contains aluminum, a metal that prevents sweating and clogs pores in the process.
+I've read about the role sweat plays in regulating body temperature and how antiperspirant interferes with this because it contains aluminum, a metal that prevents sweating and clogs pores in the process.
 I have hyperhidrosis, which means I sweat a lot more than the average person, so antiperspirant deodorant has never really stopped sweating for me.
 However, it has always kept me from smelling super stinky, so I definitely saw natural deodorant's allure.
-But no brand seemed to be a match for my B.O.
-I'd have to reapply it constantly to keep from stinking up a space.
+But no brand seemed to be a match for my B.O. — I'd have to reapply it constantly to keep from stinking up a space.

 Advertisement

 I started using Geo Deo back in the late fall of 2021.
 It wasn't intentional to be completely honest.
 I ran out of my Secret gel deodorant and remembered I'd received a PR package with a few Megababe deodorants in it.
 Although the Green Deo and the Smoothie smelled wonderful, my body's chemistry worked best with the blue Geo Deo.
-The deodorizing mineral mix of baking soda, kaolin clay, zinc oxide, and magnesium hydroxide was perfect for combatting my body's B.O. and smelled clean and light (it's scented with eucalyptus, cedarwood, and mint) as well.
+The deodorizing mineral mix of baking soda, kaolin clay, zinc oxide, and magnesium hydroxide are perfect for combatting my body's B.O. and smell clean and light (it's scented with eucalyptus, cedarwood, and mint) as well.
 Too much baking soda in deodorant can alter skin's pH balance and cause irritation.
 However, only half of the standard amount was used in Geo Deo for the perfect mix of impactful ingredients.

-I apply a few swipes of Geo Deo, and I usually am okay for many hours or even the whole day without reapplying.
-I've even noticed less irritation in my armpit area and a reduction of bumps since I've been using this product, which may have to do with the fact that it contains soothing ingredients like shea butter, colloidal oatmeal, and sea buckthorn.
+Typically, I apply a few swipes of Geo Deo and am okay for many hours or even the whole day without reapplying.
+I've even noticed less irritation in my armpit area and a reduction of bumps since I've been using this product, which may be because t it contains soothing ingredients like shea butter, colloidal oatmeal, and sea buckthorn.
 I suspect my pores are no longer clogged with aluminum, and the Geo Deo has had a moisturizing effect on my pits.
 The biggest pitfall is that it transfers on clothing occasionally, especially if I apply too much.
 On darker clothes, it can be more noticeable, so I try to remember less is more.
 Fortunately, stains come out pretty easily in the wash.

 When it comes down to it, this is the best natural deodorant I have ever tried.
 It singlehandedly made me believe it was possible to be fully protected from bad B.O with unharmful ingredients taking the lead.